8xFF/atm0s-media-server/docs/getting-started/quick-start/sip.md

 # SIP integrate

+`We are developing a pure Rust SIP-Gateway, then this document will be updated soon.`

 To avoid complexity, atm0s-media-server only works as an rtpengine replacement.
 To enable SIP, we need a signaling system that supports the rtpengine ng_control protocol (UDP) with an injected authentication token.

 To demonstrate how it works, we created a simple SIP call integration in [8xFF/atm0s-media-sip-call-sample](https://github.com/8xFF/atm0s-media-sip-call-sample).
 In this sample: